harsh-haria/harsh-haria/README.md

 <h2> About Harsh⚡:</h2>

-I'm a Graduate Student living in Mumbai, IN.
+I'm a Software Developer living in Mumbai, IN.
 I have always been excited and curious about technology since my childhood.
-Until the present moment, I have worked on multiple projects while exploring technologies like IoT, ML, Blockchain, Web development, etc. Recently, I have also started learning more about software development, especially web development and system design.
+Until the present moment, I have worked on multiple projects while exploring technologies like IoT, ML, Blockchain, Web development, etc. Recently, I have also started learning more about software development, especially web development and System Design.
 Outside Tech, I love to play video games, watch F1 races, enjoy music and explore nature outdoors.
 I'm an avid learner and curiosity is what drives me.
 I'm obsessed with the idea of continuous self improvment 🤓

 <!-- - Check out my LinkedIn: [Harsh Haria on LinkedIn](www.linkedin.com/in/harsh-haria) -->